hug-sch/vse-docs/setup/organize/strip-types/scene.rst

 Scene strip
 ===========

 Blender is first and foremost a `3D and 2D modeling <https://docs.blender.org/manual/en/dev/index.html>`_ environment.
 You can create, animate, and render beautiful realistic or stylized scenes with it.
 But, instead of rendering out that scene to a video, and then inserting the video file in the sequence editor, you can insert the scene directly.
 Scene strips are a way to insert the render output of another scene into your sequence.
-A typical usecase is the creation of a 3D logo or an animated intro of your video.
+A typical use case is the creation of a 3D logo or an animated intro of your video.

 The :ref:`default <default-color>` color of the scene strip bar is: :scene:`███`.
 The strip length is determined by the Start & End frame of the imported scene.
 See the manual to `work with scenes <https://docs.blender.org/manual/en/dev/scene_layout/scene/introduction.html#controls>`_